Pseudo-Conformal Field Theory: INTRODUCTION

 \section{INTRODUCTION}

-The Standard Model (SM) actually provides an experimentally well established description of elementary particles, except the graviton, dark matter and dark energy.
-The recent discovery of the Higgs particle made the SM renormalizable and hence well defined in the context of Quantum Field Theory (QFT).
-Supersymmetry was proposed as a natural extension of the SM, with some encouraging computational results.
-Its local extension, Supergravity, failed to provide a renormalizable lagrangian model.
-But Superstrings came to cover the need of a well defined theory with many models compatible with Quantum Mechanics, and providing low energy supersymmetric models.
-The consequences of the simple Polyakov action are surprising.
-The mathematical beauty and richness of the String Theory turned it into the dominant theory to describe nature.
-But the recent experimental results of ATLAS and CMS from the LHC of CERN show that the Minimal Supersymmetric Standard Model (MSSM) does not describe nature.
+The standard model (SM) actually provides an experimentally well established description of elementary particles, except the graviton.
+The discovery of the Higgs particle made the SM renormalizable and hence well defined in the context of quantum field theory (QFT).
+But the recent experimental results of ATLAS and CMS from the LHC of CERN show that the minimal supersymmetric SM does not describe nature.
 No supersymmetric particles have been observed.
-On the other hand the highly sensitive experiments did not find any sign of Weakly Interacting Massive Particles (WIMPs).
-Hence String Theory has to be abandoned, and Elementary Particle Physics has to look for other quantum models, which do not need supersymmetry to describe nature.
-The present work provides such an alternative.
+On the other hand highly sensitive experiments did not find any sign of weakly interacting massive particles.
+Hence string theory has to be abandoned, and elementary particle physics has to look for other quantum models, which do not need supersymmetry to describe nature.
+The present work provides such an alternative by simply replacing Einstein's metric with a special totally real (Cauchy-Riemann) CR-structure in the tangent space of a differential manifold.
+The first investigators (E. Cartan, Tanaka, Severi etc) of CR-structures used the term "pseudo-conformal transformations"\cite {Cartan}, therefore the present model is called pseudo-conformal field theory (PCFT) and its fundamental CR-structure is called lorentzian Cauchy-Riemann (LCR) structure.
+In fact it generalizes the metric independence of the 2-dimensional Polyakov action into a four dimensional highly symmetric model which derives all the particles of the SM.
+The present work systematically describes the emergence of the leptonic and hadronic sector with the amazing lepton-quark correspondence.
+These Poincar \'{e} representations (free fields) are the basis of the Bogoliubov\cite {BoLoTo}-Epstein-Glaser\cite{EpGl} perturbative causal approach\cite{Sch1} as reformulated by Scharf\cite{Sch2} into a self-consistent (BEGS) procedure, which is briefly reviewed in the following subsection.